btrekkie/file-builder/README.md

 same, the optional version is the same, and all of the file system operations have the same results.

-In addition, to save time, `FileBuilder` doesn't delete any of the files written during the previous build unless it has to overwrite them.
-The results of FileBuilder's file system methods, such as `is_file` and `list_dir`, depend on the virtual state of the file system maintained by `FileBuilder`, not simply on the real state of the file system.
+In addition, to save time, `FileBuilder` doesn't initially delete any of the files written during the previous build.
+It's possible that many of these files won't need to be touched at all, because their cache entries are still valid.
+For this and other reasons, the results of `FileBuilder`'s file system methods, such as `is_file` and `list_dir`, depend on the virtual state of the file system maintained by `FileBuilder`, not simply on the real state of the file system.

 `FileBuilder` does its best to deal with concurrent external changes to files and directories, but it makes no guarantees.